Why I started smartistU

 Ok so, who the heck is Jamie New?

 I’m a music business author, marketer, course creator, educator, and retired artist manager, from Toronto, Ontario, Canada.

-In my spare time you can find me taking hip hop dance classes, playing beach volleyball, binge-watching whatever I set my mind to that month on Netflix, re-decorating my apartment, enjoying all the craft beers Canada has to offer, relaxing on the cottage dock, and telling myself I really need to go to the gym.
+In my spare time, you can find me taking hip hop dance classes, playing beach volleyball, re-decorating my home, enjoying all the craft beers Canada has to offer, relaxing on the cottage dock, snowboarding in the mountains, and telling myself I really need to go to the gym.

 Check out the timeline below to learn a little bit more about my story!

 After graduating from Brock University with a Bachelors Degree in Arts & Culture Studies, I got my first job at the Muskoka Lakes Music Festival.
 It was the best first big-girl job I could ask for.
 I got to live at my family cottage on the lake and coordinate in-school arts programs, summer camps, and a small summer festival series in Canada’s best cottage country.
 On the weekends, I bartended at Muskoka’s famous concert venue, The KEE to Bala.

 When my one-year contract was up with the festival, I moved back to Toronto and became the fundraising coordinator for the Canadian Music Centre.